 In 2015 the Truth and Reconciliation Commission released its Final Report and 94 Calls to Action.
 TRC Chief Commissioner Murray Sinclair said, “We have described for you a mountain, we have shown you the path to the top.
 We call upon you to do the climbing.”

-Indigenous Voices on Reconciliation
+Indigenous voices on reconciliation

 What does reconciliation mean to you?
 What suggestions do you have for non-Indigenous people to respectfully engage in reconciliation?
 Have you seen a change in how people are engaging in reconciliation in recent years?
-If you had to choose one thing that you wish every person knew about reconciliation, what would that be?
-What are your thoughts on how to be a good ally?

 Many settlers wish they could ask questions like these to Indigenous people without appearing foolish or rude.
 Canadian Friends Service Committee knows that not every settler has the opportunity to have open dialogue with Indigenous friends and neighbours.
-This is why we want to give you a chance to hear the answers to these questions from some of our Indigenous partners, people that we work closely with and trust to give us honest responses, and who trust us enough to engage with this project!
+This is why we want to give you a chance to hear the answers to these and other questions directly from our Indigenous partners, people that we work closely with and trust to give us honest responses, and who trust us enough to engage with this project!

-~ Tony McQuail, CFSC Reconciliation Fund donor
+—Tony McQuail, CFSC Reconciliation Fund donor

 Grant decision-making and governance